lm3nitro/Projects/MySQL/Part4-Connecting Remotely.md

 Summary:

 In conclusion, being able to modify, view, and query a database is important becuase direct access is not always possible, this provides flexibility and convenience.
 MySQL servers are crucial for data management and anlysis.
 Because MySQL is open-source, it makes it so that it can be freely used and modified.
 MySQL also supports user authentication as seen above, SSL for secure connections, and data encryption.

+By installing MySQL and running queries, I was able to learn how to structure and manipulate data, understand SQL syntax, and gain insights into database design.
+Connecting remotely allowed me to also learn about database security and network configurations.
+The key takeaway for me was the practical experience in managing databases, ability to write and optimize SQL queries, and exapnd my knowledge of security best practices.